goozbach/resume/resume-source.md

     + Built system automation to match the deployed software, allowing users an environment which closely matched production environments.
-    + Designed and manufactured hardware to facilitate quiet airflow for the mobile datacenter allowing use in close quarters.
+    + Designed and manufactured hardware to facilitate quiet airflow for the mobile data center allowing use in close quarters.

 * Created security related training framework for SCORM-enabled training content.